wpniederer/DropboxClone/README.md

 ## Limitations
 1. In order to delete a directory you must delete all the items in the directory
 2. You cannot add a directory with files; the files will be ignored.
-  2a.
-First, create a directory
+First, create a directory.
-  2b.
 Then add the desired files

+### Note
+Keep an eye out for more ease of use features once I have time to focus on this project more, check out the issues tab for planned features!